Affiliate Marketing Guide: The “All You Need to Know” (2018 Update)

 An ad exchange provides more traffic to advertisers than any single ad network can provide, giving them the option to optimize it all in one place.

 In an ad exchange, unlike in an ad network (where you buy impressions in bulk), each impression is auctioned and the highest bid wins the impression.

 This system increases the transparency of the pricing process, as you always know how much you’ll pay and what’s your position.

 DSP & SSP

-A DSP or Demand Side Platform is the platform that aggregates traffic from the multiple ad exchanges and SSPs (Supply Side Platform), thus helping advertisers find as much traffic as possible with the cheapest market price.
+A DSP or Demand Side Platform is the platform that aggregates traffic from the multiple ad exchanges and SSPs (Supply Side Platform), thus helping advertisers (in this case, the affiliates) find as much traffic as possible with the cheapest market price.

 The ad will then be displayed on the web page of the advertiser with the highest bid.

 The system minimizes the number of wasted impressions, helping advertisers cut costs.